zonxa/seal/docs/UsingSeal.md

 !!! tip
     The `encryptedBytes` returned from the encryption call can be parsed using `EncryptedObject.parse(encryptedBytes)`.
 It returns an `EncryptedObject` instance that includes metadata such as the ID and other associated fields.

+### Store encrypted data

+After you encrypt your data with Seal, store the ciphertext in your preferred storage.
+You can use **Walrus** via the [SDK](https://sdk.mystenlabs.com/walrus) (see [other SDKs](https://docs.wal.app/usage/sdks.html)) or the [Web API](https://docs.wal.app/usage/web-api.html).

+If you use Walrus, attach a few metadata tags to each encrypted blob.
+These tags can help you:

+- Reconcile at any point whether you have encrypted all your required data.
+- Demonstrate encryption to your customers or auditors when needed.

+Recommended tags when using Walrus:

+- `seal.encrypted` — Set to `true` to indicate a Seal-encrypted blob.
+- `seal.policy_package_id` — The access policy package ID that governs access (e.g., `0x...`).
+- `seal.keyserver_fingerprint` (optional) — Hash of the object ids of your key-server set and related threshold.
+- `seal.envelope_encrypted` (optional) - Set to `true` when you use envelope encryption (encrypt the blob with a symmetric key, then encrypt that key with Seal).
+- `seal.envelope_encryption_key` (optional) - When using envelope encryption, the Sui object ID of the symmetric key (encrypted with Seal) if you store it as a Sui object.

+Keep the returned Walrus **Blob ID** with your application records so you can fetch and decrypt the data when needed.

 ### Decryption

 Decryption involves a few additional steps: